 Skip to content

-Mini Split Leaking Water: Why is My Mini Split Leaking Water
+Why is My Mini Split Leaking Water?

-Mini Split Leaking Water: Why is My Mini Split Leaking Water
+Why is My Mini Split Leaking Water?

 Jon Hubal

-4 minute read
+6 minute read

-If your mini-split is dripping water, that is definitely caused for concern.
+If your mini-split is dripping water, that is definitely cause for concern.
 There are a few likely suspects as to why that is worth checking.
 The good news is the fix might be more straightforward than you think, saving you hundreds versus calling a pro.
 We'll help you diagnose your leaky mini-split system with the top five most common culprits to this problem.

 5 Reasons for Mini Split Leaking Water